Urgent Diplomatic Talks Between EU and Iran

 Phone Call Comes After Strikes on Tehran

-- European Union foreign policy chief Kaja Kallas held a phone conversation with Iran's Foreign Minister Abbas Araghchi on Sunday, an EU official confirmed.
+European Union foreign policy chief Kaja Kallas held a phone conversation with Iran's Foreign Minister Abbas Araghchi on Sunday.
+The talks came hours after the United States and Israel launched coordinated strikes against Tehran.
+EU foreign ministers were scheduled for urgent discussions that evening.

 Kallas Describes Situation as 'Perilous'

-- The EU's top diplomat characterized the unfolding events in Iran as "perilous" following the military escalation.
+The EU's top diplomat characterized the unfolding events as "perilous" following the military escalation.
+The conversation highlighted growing European concerns about the potential for broader regional conflict.
+Brussels is seeking to de-escalate tensions through direct diplomatic engagement.

 Israel's Military Action Against Iranian Targets